 - Repulsion is the sure test for the detection of a charge.

-- In S.I system the unit of charge is coulomb.
+- In the SI system, the unit of charge is the coulomb.

 - Like charges repel and unlike charges attract.